svendhoest/web-dev-workshop/README.md

 #### __Bonus Assignment (if there's still time)__

+* Format the elapsed time in readable form (e.g. 1min 20s).

-Add a reset button that resets the elapsed time (using the `reset` method from the `Timekeeper` interface).
+* Add a reset button that resets the elapsed time (using the `reset` method from the `Timekeeper` interface).